unl-nimbus-lab/phriky-units/README.rst

 Credits
 ---------

+This work was supported in part by NSF awards #1638099 and #1526652, and USDA-NIFA #2013-67021-20947.

-This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.
+Thank you Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.
 .. _Cookiecutter: https://github.com/audreyr/cookiecutter
 .. _`audreyr/cookiecutter-pypackage`: https://github.com/audreyr/cookiecutter-pypackage